-For above consideration, we proposed a comprehensive framework, named MCnebula, for untargeted LC-MS/MS dataset analysis.
-MCnebula integrated a new abundance-based classes (ABC) selection algorithm for chemical classes selection.
-The principle of ABC selection algorithm: (1) applied an initial filtering to thousands of chemical classes based on the predicted probability, (2)regarded all ‘features’ as a whole, examined the number and abundance of ‘features’ of each chemical classification (classification at different levels, classification of sub-structure and dominant structure), and then selected representative classes, (3) these chemical classes were followed by goodness assessment (about identification of its classified compounds) and identicality assessment (the extent to which these chemical classes are distinguished from each other in the context of MS/MS spectra).
-The final chemical classes would serve to the subsequent analysis: visualized as Child-Nebulae and focus on these chemical classes / Nebulae for biomarker or chemistry discovery.
+Accordingly, a comprehensive framework, named MCnebula, was proposed herein for untargeted LC-MS/MS dataset analysis.
+MCnebula integrates a new abundance-based classes (ABC) selection algorithm for chemical classes selection.
+The ABC selection algorithm involves the following principles: (1) applies an initial filtering to thousands of chemical classes based on the predicted probability, (2) regards all ‘features’ as a whole, examines the number and abundance of ‘features’ of each chemical classification (classification at different levels, classification of sub-structure and dominant structure), and then selects representative classes, and (3) these chemical classes were followed by goodness assessment (about identification of its classified compounds) and identicality assessment (the extent to which these chemical classes are distinguished from each other in the context of MS/MS spectra).
+The final chemical classes are important for the subsequent analysis.
+They can be visualized as Child-Nebulae, and these chemical classes / Nebulae can be used for biomarker or chemistry discovery.
 The top ‘features’ based on statistical analysis could be set as tracer to discover more homology compounds of chemical structure or spectral similarity or chemical class.
 MCnebula can be used to explore unknown compounds because of the annotation module and the cutting-edge technology of SIRIUS software20,22,34,37–39, which exceeded the limitations of spectral library matching.
-MCnebula was implemented in the R language and can be easily integrated into the diverse biological analysis workflow of R. MCnebula (updated to MCnebula2, which included more tools such as ABC selection algorithm, Nebula visualization, statistical analysis, and output report etc.) was written primarily in S4 system of object-oriented programming.
-It allowed all data for one-button analysis from the beginning to the end, which facilitated data processing.
-In addition to the basic function of MCnebula), we provided an additional ‘exMCnebula2’ package for downstream analysis, which contained all the analysis tools used in this study such as pathway enrichment analysis, heatmap clustering analysis, spectral visualization analysis, chemical information query, etc. Downstream analysis of untargeted LC/MS-MS is complex and varies from data to data.
+MCnebula was implemented in R language and can be easily integrated into the diverse biological analysis workflow of R. MCnebula (updated to MCnebula2, which includes more tools such as ABC selection algorithm, Nebula visualization, statistical analysis, and output report) was written primarily in the S4 system of object-oriented programming.
+It allowed all data for one-button analysis from the beginning to the end, thus facilitating data processing.
+In addition to the basic function of MCnebula, an additional ‘exMCnebula2’ package was provided for downstream analysis.
+This package contains all the analysis tools used in this study such as pathway enrichment analysis, heatmap clustering analysis, spectral visualization analysis, and chemical information query.
+The downstream analysis of untargeted LC/MS-MS is complex and varies across different data.
 The additional tools in exMCnebula2 package could provide a prototype for the expanded application of MCnebula.

-In this article, two datasets were applied in MCnebula in order to demonstrate the broad utility of our method.
-One was a human-derived serum dataset that correlated with mortality risk profiling of staphylococcus aureus Bacteremia (SaB); the other was a plant-derived herbal dataset that related to the traditional processing of herbal medicine.
+In this article, two datasets were applied in MCnebula to demonstrate the broad utility of our method.
+These dataset include a human-derived serum dataset that is correlated with mortality risk profiling of Staphylococcus aureus Bacteremia (SaB) and a plant-derived herbal dataset that is related to the traditional processing of herbal medicine.

 Experimental section